How to access logs

 Logs are our first go-to when something goes wrong.
 Multipass is comprised of a daemon process (service) and the command line and GUI clients, each of them reporting on their own health.
+The

 To access the daemon (and its child processes’) logs:

-$ journalctl --unit snap.multipass*
+$ journalctl --unit 'snap.multipass*'

-The log files on macOS are stored in
+On macOS, log files are stored in

-<instance>-hyperkit.log.
+multipassd.log has the daemon messages.
 You will need

-On Windows, the Event system is used, and Event Viewer lets you access them.
+On Windows, the Event system is used and Event Viewer lets you access them.
 Our logs are currently under “Windows Logs/Application”, where you can filter by “Multipass” Event source.
 You can then export the selected events to a file.

 Last updated 7 months ago.